hoshikitsunoda/portfolio-2019/_posts/blog/2020-08-22-using-gatsby-like-an-spa.md

 ---
 Upon creating this portfolio site, I had no intention to have a blog on here.
 This site was supposed to be just a page where you can download my resume and find my contact info.

-Only recently, I began realizing how beneficial it is to have a tech blog as a developer which eventually led me to decide to adding a blog section.
+Only recently, I began to realize how beneficial it is to have a tech blog as a developer which eventually led me to decide on adding a blog section.

 ## Identifying the problem